New Applicant Instructions

 - Judgment and maturity (conscientiousness, common sense); and

 - Leadership ability.

-- Deadline - Applications received by February 15 will be decided upon by March 15.
-The final application deadline is March 15 and those applications will be decided upon by April 15.
+- Deadline - Applications received by February 15 will have a decision by March 15.
+The final application deadline is March 15 and final admission decisions will be made by April 15.
 However, applications may also be considered on a rolling basis.

-- Acceptance – Accepted applicants who wish to reserve a seat in the entering class must make an advance deposit of $300 by the deadline stated in the acceptance letter.
-The deposit will be credited toward total University fees at the time of registration.
+- Acceptance – Accepted applicants who wish to reserve a seat in the entering class must make a nonrefundable advance deposit of $300 by the deadline stated in the acceptance letter.
+The deposit will be credited toward total University tuition and fees at the time of registration.
 Accepted applicants who do not pay the deposit by the deadline, have declined our offer.
-If the Director of Admissions receives notice of cancellation prior to July 15, $150 of the deposit paid is refundable.